Getting Started with Tracy

 Tracy Bar

-The Tracy Bar is a floating panel.
-It is displayed in the bottom right corner of a page.
-You can move it using the mouse.
-It will remember its position after the page reloading.
+The Tracy Bar is a floating panel displayed in the bottom right corner of the page.
+You can move it with the mouse, and it will remember its position after the page reloads.

 You can add other useful panels to the Tracy Bar.
 You can find interesting ones in addons or you can create your own.

-If you do not want to show Tracy Bar, set:
+If you do not want to show the Tracy Bar, set:

 Debugger::$showBar = false;